 .

 This guidance document provides comprehensive information to assist peace officers and the public in managing when, where, and how off-highway vehicles may be operated on public highways in Texas.
 It is intended to provide clarity on specific enforcement actions in specific scenarios and addresses some of the most ambiguous and commonly encountered illegal uses of off-highway vehicles.
 Note: Download and view in a PDF viewer for easier navigation.

-Document author: Sgt.
+Document author: Lt.
 Scott Hewitt, [email protected]

+.